textpattern/textpattern.github.io/administration/articles-panel.md

 **Posted:** this is the date/time that the article was (or will be) published.
 If it shows on the live site depends on your forms.
 Articles to be published in the future (where you entered a timestamp manually) are shown gray instead of black.

 **Title:** the title of the article.
-Click this to edit the article.
+Select this to edit the article.

 **Section:** the section that the article belongs to.